All permanent residents of Alberta must register themselves and their dependants with The Alberta Health Care Insurance Plan.

 - Released from RCMP, Canadian Forces, or a federal institution

-- Your Alberta Health Care Insurance Plan has been canceled.
+- Your Alberta Health Care Insurance Plan has been cancelled.

 Then you will fill out the Application for Alberta Health Care Insurance Plan Coverage form.